jejacks0n/teaspoon/README.md

 #### `helper`

 Each suite can load a different spec helper, which can in turn require additional files since this file is also served via the asset pipeline.
-This file is loaded before your specs are loaded -- so could potentially include all of your specs (if you set the matcher to nil).
+This file is loaded before your specs are loaded -- so you can potentially include all of your spec files and use this as a manifest (if you set the matcher to nil).

 **default:** `"spec_helper"`